tda-homcloud/homcloud-website/source/install-guide/install_guide_for_M1Mac.en.html.md

     brew install python cgal

+The latest version of Python (3.13, Oct.
+2024) may cause the failure of self check.
+In that case, you should use 3.12.

 ## 3. Create a new virtual Python environment with venv

 Create a working directory.
 Let's name the directory `homcloud`: